 There are plenty of people foods we’d love to share with our dogs, but some are much healthier than others.
 In fact, some foods are even toxic to our dogs.
 But fear not, there are certain human snacks that can actually benefit our four-legged friends.
-To see what they are, check out this list!
+To see what they are, check out this list of the healthiest human food dogs can eat:

 (As always, practice moderation and check with your vet before making any dietary changes.)